scality/Zenko/docs/Installation/Installation_Guide.rst

      Verify that:

-     * All pods are running (as described in the previous step).
+     * All other pods are running (as described in the previous step).

-     * One of the pods shows a "Completed" state.
+     * One of the zenko-queue-config pods shows a "Completed" state.

      Once these criteria are satisfied, delete these configuration pods by deleting the job that spawned them.